Snktheone/learnwithkimi.github.io/_posts/2021-04-05-Travelling-to-Uk-From-India.markdown

 #### * Failure to comply with these measures is a criminal offence and you could be fined.
 Please visit  gov.uk for detailed public health advice and requirements for entering the UK.

-### India is currently not on the list of [exempt countries](https://www.gov.uk/guidance/coronavirus-covid-19-travel-corridors)